sikanhe/stripe-elixir/README.md

 Returns {:ok, RESPONSE_BODY} when the request is successful.

-{:error, _} tuples are only returned when there is a network error
+{:error, %ERROR_STRUCT{}} tuples are returned when there is a request/api error See all error types at https://stripe.com/docs/api/ruby#errors